EK-Seong/BoK_Forecast/README.md

 # Are the Bank of Korea's Inflation Forecasts Biased toward the Target?
 Seong and Lee (2024) - "Are the Bank of Korea's Inflation Forecasts Biased toward the Target?"

+### How to access to the replication code and data?
+You can either download [LeeSeong2024_replication.zip] or clone this repo to your local environment.

 ### Summary

 ![figure_3](/figures/figure_3.png)